Tennessee now requires court order or proof of pardon to restore felon voting rights

 The Tennessee Supreme Court ruled that despite having his full rights of citizenship restored, Falls still had to go through the process of restoring his voting rights.

-Election officials interpret that to mean both steps are required, regardless of where someone was convicted.
+Election officials interpret that to mean both steps are required — citizenship rights restoration or record of pardon, then proof of no lingering court costs or child support — regardless of where someone was convicted.

-Goins’ letter to local election officials acknowledges that the judges limited the scope of the Falls ruling to the facts of that particular case.
+Goins’ letter to local election officials acknowledges that the justices limited the scope of the Falls ruling to the facts of that particular case.
 It also states that the ruling requires the policy change because the statute for in-state and federal felonies “closely aligns” with the wording of the law discussed in the Falls case.

 “No matter where someone was convicted, a pardon or restoration of the full rights of citizenship is required as the first step of the process,” according to a frequently asked questions document by the state elections office.